Ravikiran022002/Added-Advanced-Encryption-Standard-A-AES/README.md

 - For the final AES round, the **MixColumns** step is omitted to streamline the encryption.

 ---
-### Summary
-Each round in AES applies a structured combination of substitution, permutation, mixing, and key addition to transform the input data into a highly secure format.
-The combination of constant and variable inputs ensures both robustness and unpredictability in the encryption process.

 ### **AES Encryption and Decryption process Working**